nichtich/git-vain/README.md

     vain = !/path/to/git-vain
 ```

+## Usage

-Now you can run `git vain` like any other git subcommand.
+Run `git vain` like any other git subcommand, either in the root of a working
+tree directory, or by giving the directory with git option `-C`:

+`git -C $dir vain`

 Limitations: